tedneward/Research/content/reading/langdev/index.md

 ---

 ## Native/raw
+[AsmInterpreter](https://github.com/yekyam/AsmInterpreter): A simple assembly interpreter to help people with understanding the language without the hassle of setup.

 [Build your own Lisp](http://www.buildyourownlisp.com/contents) teaches C by building a Lisp.

 [luax](https://github.com/morrow1nd/luax): Lua-like programming language for studying compiler and interpreter courses.